discover-devops/Pramana/The Story.md

 That's what I'm trying to share here.

-**The honest headline, up front:**

-> We built the system, tested it properly on five years of NSE data, and found **no statistically significant edge**.
-The result turned out to be decided almost entirely by execution cost — a number historical data physically cannot contain.

-That's not a failure.
-That's the system working.
-A backtest that says yes to everything is a backtest that was never asked a hard question.

 What I can share is a **thought process** — how to go from a vague idea to a system that tells you the truth, including when the truth is disappointing.